 Need to get rid of an old car?

 If so, sell it Wrench-A-Part.
 We will sell the good parts on your car, and then sell the scrap metal to a business that works with recyclers.
 Our auto recycling program profits both our customers and the environment.
-To find out how much your automobile is worth, contact our location in Austin, Belton, or Lubbock today, or click here to use our contact form.
+To find out how much your automobile is worth, contact our location in Austin, Belton, or Lubbock today.